speechace/speechace-api-samples/README.md

 Detailed documentation on the API is available at https://docs.speechace.com

 The API is commercially available via www.speechace.com.
-Please visit the site and drop us a note using the Contact link to get an API key.
+Please visit the site and drop us a note using the Contact form to get an API key.

 The API samples also include a very well written HTML5 recorder that seamlessly works on any browser including both iOS and Android mobile devices.